-Meetings international proudly invites all of the people from all around the global to attend “International conference on Mass spectrometry 2018” going to be held during September 17-19 in town of Bridges Venice, Italy
+Meetings international proudly invites participants to attend “International conference on Mass spectrometry 2018” going to be held during October 29-30 at Rome, Italy.

 The theme of this conference is “Current emerging trends in mass spectrometry” we feature together a very specific worldwide mix of huge and medium pharmaceutical enterprise, medical and scientific studies and predominant universities and institutions that is a super platform to share experience, foster collaborations in the course of organisation and academia and evaluate emerging improvements around the world

 So we welcome you to take part on this illustrious occasion "Mass spectrometry conference" at the “eternal city” Rome, Italy.
 Rome the Italian capital is a sprawling, cosmopolitan city and an enchanting city where you will discover a romantic blend of culture and history spiced up with a vibrant street and nightlife.

 Meeting international is a worldwide leader in producing conference workshops and symposia in all foremost fields of science, technology and medication.
 Meeting international organize 150+ conferences once 12 months throughout U.S Europe & Asia with help from a thousand more scientific societies and Publishes one hundred fifty+ Open get entry to journals that incorporates over ten thousand eminent personalities, putative scientists as editorial board members.